Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Certification Methods

 where $\alpha= \frac{3-\sqrt{3}}{6}$ and $\beta= \frac{\sqrt{3}}{6}$.
 In this case, the extremes of the four unit vectors associated to the elements of $A_4$ define a regular tetrahedron within the Bloch sphere.

-Any measurement different than the one defined in Eq.~\eqref{eq:povm} will produce a smaller value for $\beta^m_{el}$.
-We can use this property to test whether a genuine four-outcome POVM has indeed been realized in the experiment, by computing the maximum of $\beta^m_{el}$ that can be obtained using three-outcome measurements.
-In order to do this, let us consider the following generalization of $\beta^m_{el}$:
+Any measurement different than the one defined in Eq.~\eqref{eq:povm} will produce a smaller value for $\beta^\text{m}_\text{el}$.
+While certifying a \textit{symmetric} MIC-POVM requires ideal conditions, we can use the property above to test whether a genuine four-outcome, MIC-POVM has indeed been realized in the experiment, by computing the maximum of $\beta^\text{m}_\text{el}$ that can be obtained using three-outcome measurements.
+In order to do this, let us consider the following generalization of $\beta^\text{m}_\text{el}$:

 We compute the maximum value of Eq.~\eqref{eq:modified_el} that can be obtained using three-outcome measurements.
 That is, the maximum value of